-Friday 29 March 2019 has been etched in United Kingdom (UK) consciousness as a day that will fundamentally change the UK as we know it.
+While the deadline may still be in question, Brexit has been etched in United Kingdom (UK) consciousness as a moment in time that will fundamentally change the UK as we know it.

-As at time of publication, this is “Brexit day”, when the UK will leave the European Union (EU) and embark on a journey that will impact the make-up of its citizens, how it trades with the EU, and what rules and laws it needs to adhere to in relation to the EU.
+“Brexit day” is when the UK will leave the European Union (EU) and embark on a journey that will impact the make-up of its citizens, how it trades with the EU, and what rules and laws it needs to adhere to in relation to the EU.

 The arrangements we have in place ahead of Brexit day – whether a “Withdrawal Agreement” or no deal at all – will determine how much time we have to prepare for these changes.

 At time of publication, Brexit has been postponed from 29 March to either 12 April or 22 May (dependent on the acceptance of current elements of the deal) to accommodate further negotiations between the UK and EU.